-- 4.3 The issues associated with maintaining the sites integrity include water levels and flow, water quality, eutrophication (nitrogen enrichment), sedimentation, disturbance and species maintenance. - 4.4 The River Wye SAC can be sensitive to changes in water quantity and quality.
-As outlined within the Habitat Regulation Assessment to the Herefordshire Core Strategy, the water supply in this area comes from Dwr Cymru Welsh Water (DCWW) and no likely significant effects on European sites as a result of changes in water quality are expected in relation to the proportional growth outlined with the Herefordshire Core Strategy. - 4.5 In relation to water quality, Policy SD4 of the Herefordshire Core Strategy indicates that any development should not undermine the achievement of water quality targets within the county's rivers.
+- 4.3 The issues associated with maintaining the sites integrity include water levels and flow, water quality, eutrophication (nitrogen enrichment), sedimentation, disturbance and species maintenance. - The River Wye SAC can be sensitive to changes in water quantity and quality.
+As outlined within the Habitat Regulation Assessment to the Herefordshire Core Strategy, the water supply in this area comes from Dwr Cymru Welsh Water (DCWW) and no likely significant effects on European sites as a result of changes in water quality are expected in relation to the proportional growth outlined with the Herefordshire Core Strategy. - In relation to water quality, Policy SD4 of the Herefordshire Core Strategy indicates that any development should not undermine the achievement of water quality targets within the county's rivers.
 This should ensure that developments within the area can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC.
-This position is confirmed within the HRA of the Core Strategy in April 2015. - 4.6 The addition of the Nutrient Management Plan for the River Wye SAC will support this policy.
-DCWW states that a feasibility study is required for Lyonshall, which will identify if improvements were required.
-Lyonshall Sewerage treatment works (STW) would require a new permit for any growth as there is no currently capacity. - 4.7 For full details of the River Wye's attributes which contribute to and define their integrity and vulnerable data see Appendix 1 of the Lyonshall Initial Screening Report.
-The Initial Screening Report, April 2013, can be found in Appendix 1 of this HRA report. - 4.8 This information made it possible to identify the features of each site which determine site integrity, as well as the specific sensitivities of each site, therefore enabling later analysis of how the potential impacts of the Lyonshall Neighbourhood Plan may affect site integrity. - 4.9 The initial screening assessment indicated that a full screening assessment is required to assessment the likelihood of significant effects on the River Wye (including the River Lugg) SAC of the policies within the Lyonshall NDP.
+This position is confirmed within the HRA of the Core Strategy in April 2015.

+- 4.6 The addition of the Nutrient Management Plan for the River Wye SAC will support this policy.
+Lyonshall Neighbourhood area is served by a public sewage network and wastewater treatment works (WwTw).
+DCWW have commented that a feasibility study is required, to identify improvements required. - 4.7 For full details of the River Lugg and River Wye SAC attributes which contribute to and define their integrity and vulnerable data see Appendix 1 of the Lyonshall Initial Screening Report.
+The Initial Screening Report, (April 2013) can be found in Appendix 3 of this HRA report. - This information made it possible to identify the features of each site which determine site integrity, as well as the specific sensitivities of each site, therefore enabling later analysis of how the potential impacts of the Lyonshall Neighbourhood Plan may affect site integrity. - 4.9 The initial screening assessment indicated that a full screening assessment is required to assessment the likelihood of significant effects on the River Wye (including the River Lugg) SAC of the policies within the Lyonshall NDP.